Skip to main content Accessibility

 The byelaws are the details of how we deliver!
 From societies and sports to elections and the student council.
 They also give details on how we care for you, our members.

-1. Byelaw 1.1 Standard Members
+2. Byelaw 1.1 - Standard Members

 3. Every Member shall be able to relinquish their right of membership to the Union, at any point of being classified as a registered student.
-A student who wishes to opt out of the Union, should inform the University Secretary in writing who will inform the Chief Executive Officer of the Union.
+A student who wishes to opt out of the Union should inform the University Secretary in writing, who will inform the Chief Executive Officer of the Union.

 4. A student who opts out of the Union shall not be able to participate in the democratic and decision-making function of the Union.
 This includes not being able to stand for any officer or representative position, including club and society committee members.

-5. A student who opts out of the Union shall continue to have the right to attend Union run events and participate in the activities of clubs and societies and retain access to advice services.
+5. A student who opts out of the Union shall continue to have the right to attend Union-run events and participate in the activities of clubs and societies and retain access to advice services.

-6. A student who has opted out who wishes to become a member of the Union shall notify the University Secretary in writing.
+6. A student who has opted out and wishes to become a member of the Union shall notify the University Secretary in writing.
 The University Secretary shall then inform the Chief Executive Officer.
 If the application falls within the period of nominations opening for a Union election, the student will not be eligible to take up the full privileges of membership until the nomination period has closed.

-7. Byelaw 1.2 Associate Members
+7. Byelaw 1.2 - Associate Members

-8. An Associate Member is any individual identified by the Board as associate members.
-Such as: Alumni, Staff of Kingston University, Members of the public
+8. An Associate Member is any individual identified by the Board as an associate member.
+Such as:

 9. For the avoidance of doubt, an Associate Member does not hold student status and is not considered a Standard Member.